hannahccarson/soundcast_landuse_scenario_builder/README.md

     conda activate scenario_landuse

 ## Inputs

-The tool requires inputs from multiple sources.
-The example folder contains 2 directories of input that are required to run the tool.
+The tool requires standard inputs.
+[Users can download example input data that here.](https://file.ac/zMj1JWnmnGg/).
+Each of the following folder locations must be specified in config.yaml.
-- data
+- land_use
+     - hh_and_persons.h5: existing Soundcast synthetic household and population file
+     - parcels_urbansim.txt: Soundcast land use file to be used for distribution controls
-    - geo_cross_walk.csv
+- pums_data
     - seed_household.csv: PUMS seed household records; these seed households are replicated by PopulationSim to match zonal demographic distributions
     - seed_persons.csv: PUMS seed person records
-    - Zone system geodatabase: ArcGIS geodatabase that contains layers of zones included in the landuse changes
-- input
-    - allocation.csv
+- gis_data.gdb: geodatabase containing zone shapefile of zones that are to be changed.

+Note that in the [provided example data](https://file.ac/zMj1JWnmnGg/) the land_use folder contains a "2050" sub-directory.
+This designates this data as 2050.
+Users can add additional years or scenarios here and should update the config setting "input_land_use_path" to full path of the desired directory.

 ### Configuring Inputs
-These data are required, but their location can be set and changed in config.yaml, located in the project root.
-Additional paths must also be defined, which point to inputs that are generally accessed from other (non-local) locations.
-These are often large files part of an existing Soundcast run.
-The following are paths and definitions that should be checked before running.
-The default is set to run the included example run by default.

-- data_dir: location of data referenced above
-- input_dir: specification of total households and jobs in a study area
-- data_gdb_path: ArcGIS geodatabase that contains layers of zones included in the landuse changes
-- seed_hh_file: PUMS seed household records file name (assumed to be stored under data_dir folder)
-- seed_person_file: PUMS seed person records file name (assumed to be stored under data_dir folder)
-- model_dir: location of a Soundcast run that contains inputs that will be modified by this tool
-- land_use_path: location of a Soundcast run used to define demographic distributions; these are held constant as the totals are changed by the user

-The primary purpose of this tool is to apply TAZ-level household and emplyoment adjustments to generate Soundcast inputs.
-These changes are made in **inputs\allocation.csv**.
-For any zone in the study area, users can set the new total number of households in a zone by updating the "households" field.
-Total employment may also be updated based on the "employment" field.
-Currently, only TAZs within the study may be updated for either employment or households.
-Whatever values are provided for in the allocation.csv file will be applied as scaling factors to the data.
-If you prefer not to apply either of these measures, they can turned off in config.yaml as follows:
+Once data has been provided, the location of this data must be specified in config.yaml.
+The following input locations must be updated by the user before running:

+- input_land_use_path
-    - update_jobs: False
+- input_pums_data_path
-    - update_hh: False
+- input_gis_data_path

-In the example run, total households for a small set of zones are grown at a fixed percent and jobs in all these areas set to a fixed number of 1,000 jobs per zone.
-The may be edited in the allocation.csv file.
+Users must also update the **'output_dir'** field to specify where the outputs and intermediate data should be stored.

+Additional variables in the config should not need to be changed unless the users wants to customize field names.

+With these settings configured, the first step of the tool can be run.
+After the first step, users can make changes to the land use allocation before running the second step, which will produce the final outputs.
+These steps are described in detail below.

-## Scripts
+## Running the Tool
 Two scripts are required to produce the Soundcast input files.

 ### Generate Controls
 The first to be run is **generate_controls.py**.
-After populating input directories in config.yaml, this script be run with
+After populating input directories in config.yaml, this script can be run with

      python generate_controls.py

 This script generates the necessary inputs to generate the synthetic household and population files for a defined study area.
 Based on zones included in the GeoDatabase, a set of PopulationSim control files and other inputs are generated.
 Seed records are selected from the study area and used to produce the refined synthetic populations.
-The outputs from this process will be available in the *PopulationSim\data* directory:
+The outputs from this process will be available in the location specified in 'output_dir' in config.yaml, and will include the following:
+    - configs
+    - data
+    - output
+        - all outputs of populationsim and this tool, including
      - future_controls.csv: primary control totals for all controlled variables within the study area.
          - Users can edit the **hh_taz_weight** field to change the total number of households per zone.
      - geo_cross_walk.csv: geographic relationship between input zones and PUMAs (relating the seed files to the study area)